nathangero/tech-blog/README.md

 * Establishing relationships between tables and their columns in Sequelize is a little tricky.
 Even though I know a User has many Comments, I still had to establish that a Comment belongs to a User.
 This allowed nested eager loading possible as seen [below](#nested-eager-loading)
 * Using Bulma was easier to work with than Bootstrap surprisingly enough.
+* If two elements share the same HTML id, they can**NOT** share the same event listener.
+Only the first one delcared in the HTML will get the listener attached.
+So, I had to create two different ids for the Logout button.
+* Using `role="button"` tag for a `<a>` tag is really helpful for navigation bars.
+It let me keep the style of the nav bar elements but giving me the attributes of a button like `.addEventListener`

 ## Code Snippets